 Paul continues to argue that human wisdom and the gospel are mutually exclusive, 1:18-2:5.
 In this, his second point, 1:26-31, Paul explains that the recipients of the gospel at Corinth are far from "wise" or influential in the sense understood by the world at large.
 So, in this passage the conflict between human wisdom and the foolishness of the cross is illustrated in the origins and composition of the Corinthian congregation.
 "The act of God in Christ has brought about a reversal of human evaluations concerning status, achievement and success", Thiselton.
 This fact can be observed in the Corinthian fellowship.

-iii] Structure: Paul's argument regarding God's affirmative toward the weak presents in two steps:
+iii] Structure: God's affirmative action toward the weak:

-What is the wisdom of God?
 The splits in the church at Corinth over leadership, form and theology, relate to an over-dependence on human wisdom.
-This is why Paul was criticized for his weak gospel.
-So, in 1:18-31 Paul sets out to expose the difference between divine and human wisdom.
+For this reason, Paul sets out in 1:18-2:16 to expose the difference between divine and human wisdom.
 The wisdom of God may not involve the powerful logic and rhetoric of the Greek and Roman intellectual system, but it is wisdom none-the-less.
 The truth concerning the death and resurrection of Christ in the gospel, is not only a complete system of truth about mankind and God, simple though this may be, it is also the power of God for salvation.
 The gospel delivers humanity from bondage.
 This "foolishness" of God is "wiser" than the musings of the wise; this "weakness" of God is "stronger" than the strength of the strong.
-Verses 18-31 illustrate this paradox: God's seemingly weak and foolish ways are actually evident in the make-up of the Corinthian church.
+Verses 26-31 illustrate this paradox: God's seemingly weak and foolish ways are actually evident in the make-up of the Corinthian church.

-Paul has argued that the wisdom of God is completely opposite to human wisdom, which fact is evident in the gospel, a message which is foolishness to secular humanity, and yet a message which serves as a divine instrument for the gathering a people united to God for eternity.
-The simple fact is that human wisdom is foolishness, not divine wisdom.
-This fact is evident:
+Paul argues that the wisdom of God is completely opposite to human wisdom, which fact is evident in the gospel, a message which is foolishness to secular humanity, and yet a message which serves as a divine instrument for the gathering of a people united to God for eternity.
+The simple fact is that human wisdom is foolishness.
+This fact is an evident truth:

 v] Exposition: A simple exposition of this passage may be found in the linked pew-level Sermon Notes.